LeeT27/learningVerilog/README.md

 - Made **8-to-1 MUX modules** that output the value of a selected bit from an 8-bit input using a **3-bit select line**
   - Combined 4 of these MUX modules, each handling a different byte of the 32-bit input ([31:24], [23:16], [15:8], [7:0]), to create the 32-to-1 multiplexer
   - The value of the first three bits [2:0] determine which position to check a bit in each MUX
-  - The value of the last two bits [4:3] choose which MUX to return from using the ternary operater
+  - The value of the last two bits [4:3] choose which MUX to return from using the ternary operator
 - Applied `always @(*)` blocks to ensure outputs automatically update when inputs change
 - Used a **`case` statement** so that every 3-bit selector combination corresponds to its correct bit from the 8-bit input
-- Learned how to use the **ternary operater `? :`** to select the appropriate multiplexor based on bits [4:3] of the main selection line
+- Learned how to use the **ternary operator `? :`** to select the appropriate multiplexor based on bits [4:3] of the main selection line
   - `<condition> ? <value_if_true> : <value_if_false>` (can be chained)
-- Learned how to express **multi-bit values** in binary `b`, hexademical `h`, or decimal `d` using the format,
+- Learned how to express **multi-bit values** in binary `b`, hexadecimal `h`, or decimal `d` using the format,
   - `<# of bits>'<base><value>` (e.g., `8'h1F`)

 ## [Project 4: 8-Bit 2x2-4 Decoder](https://github.com/LeeT27/learningVerilog/tree/main/8-Bit%202x2-to-4%20Decoder) (9/26/25)